-The Federal Motor Carrier Safety Administration (FMCSA) granted a waiver from some regulations that apply to administration of Commercial Drivers License (CDL) knowledge tests by Third Party CDL skills test examiners.
-This waiver is in effect until June 30, 2020, or until the Declaration of National Emergency is lifted, whichever is sooner.
+The Federal Motor Carrier Safety Administration (FMCSA) extended a waiver from some regulations that apply to administration of Commercial Drivers License (CDL) knowledge tests by third-party CDL skills test examiners effective September 1, 2021.
+This waiver expires on November 30, 2020, or until the Declaration of National Emergency is lifted, whichever is sooner.

-The waiver was issued in response to COVID-19 pandemic and pertains to commercial learner’s permit (CLP) applicants.
-Because of the effects of COVID-19 and the risk presented to public health, safety and welfare, many states have high absence rates or closures of the agencies that administer CDL knowledge tests.
-With the National Emergency declaration under 42 U.S.C. § 5191(b), and the public need for transportation of supplies and equipment deemed essential for addressing the outbreaks, and a need for trained drivers, the public interest in issuing the waiver is great.
+The waiver was extended in response to COVID-19 outbreaks and pertains to commercial learner’s permit (CLP) applicants.
+Because of the effects of COVID-19 and the risk presented to public health, safety and welfare as well as the delta variant impact, many states have continued closures or impeded customer service levels at the agencies that administer CDL knowledge tests.
+With the continued National Emergency declaration under 42 U.S.C. § 5191(b), and the public need for transportation of supplies and equipment deemed essential for addressing the outbreaks and a need for trained drivers, the public interest in extending this waiver is great.

 - Introduction to the CDL Licensing System

 - Overview of the CDL tests;

 - Vehicle inspection test;